Trevor-Davis/documentation/production-ready-deployment-steps.md

 ---

 ## Connect AVS to Your On-Premesis Environment
-To do this there are two pre-requistes, you have established connectivity to/from AVS and Azure vNets.
+To do this there are [three pre-requistes](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud#prerequisites) -

+1. You have established connectivity to/from AVS and Azure vNets.
 If you have gotten this far, this should be complete.
-The second prerequisite is to have an Express Route from your on-premesis environment to Azure.
+2. Have an Express Route from your on-premesis environment to Azure.
+3. A /29 non-overlapping network address block for the ExpressRoute Global Reach peering (you should have [defined this already](/production-ready-deployment-steps.md/#global-reach-peering) as part of the planning phase).

 **NOTE:** You can connect via VPN, but that is out of scope for this kickstart document.

+### Establish Global Reach Connection
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud) to establish on-premesis connectivity to/from AVS by configuring Global Reach.

+### Verify On-Premesis Network Connectivity
+You should now see in your on-premesis edge router where the Express Route connects the NSX-T network segments and the AVS management segments in the route tables.

+Everyone's environment will be different, some need to allow these routes to propogate back into the greater on-premesis network, some will not.
+Some will have firewalls protecting the Express Route, some will not.
+Assuming no firewalls and no route pruning is occuring you should at this point be able to ping from your on-premsis enviornment the vCenter server in AVS and the [virtual machine](/production-ready-deployment-steps.md/#put-a-virtual-machine-on-the-nsx-t-network-segment) you put on the NSX-T segment.

+Additionally, from the virtual machine on the NSX-T segment you shoudl be able to reach resources in your on-premesis environment.

 ## Deployment and Configuration of HCX for Network Extension and/or Workload Migration